dymmond/edgy/docs/settings.md

 # Settings

 Who never had that feeling that sometimes haing some database settings would be nice?
-Well, since Saffier is from the same author of Esmerald and since Esmerald is [settings][esmerald_settings] oriented, why not apply the same principle but in a simpler manner but to Saffier?
+Well, since Edgy is from the same author of Esmerald and since Esmerald is [settings][esmerald_settings] oriented, why not apply the same principle but in a simpler manner but to Edgy?

 This is exactly what happened.

-## Saffier Setting Module
+## Edgy Setting Module

-The way of using the settings object within a Saffier use of the ORM is via:
+The way of using the settings object within a Edgy use of the ORM is via:

 * **SAFFIER_SETTINGS_MODULE** environment variable.